Brian Kerr (Scottish footballer): Coaching career

 In June 2016, Kerr was appointed to a coaching position by Albion Rovers.
 After Darren Young left the club in May 2017, Kerr was appointed first-team manager on 8 May 2017.
 He had a difficult first season, with Rovers being relegated to Scottish League Two in April 2018, and Kerr decided to leave the club soon afterwards.

 On 18 May 2018, Kerr was appointed manager of Lowland League club East Kilbride.
 Kerr resigned his position as manager on 15 October 2018, to become assistant manager of Partick Thistle under Gary Caldwell.
 Caldwell and Kerr were sacked by Thistle in September 2019.

 In November 2019, Kerr returned to Motherwell as the club's Under-18's coach.
 He became their assistant manager in 2022, but was sacked along with manager Steven Hammell on 11 February 2023 following a Scottish Cup defeat by Raith Rovers.

+In September 2024 Kerr became assistant manager at St Mirren.